alisto92/stats_finalproject/lab_3-master/project_3_draft.md

 This is a correlation matrix of all of our variables, using Spearman’s due to the fact that not all variables follow a normal distribution.

+Our original target variables for economic policy – those related to wages – appear to all be positively correlated with crime, which is opposite our original prediction.
+Rather than seeing that increased wages are related to reduced crime, we are seeing that higher wages is related to higher crime.
+This unexpected direction could be explained in part by the strong positive relationship between the wage variables and `density` and between `crmrte` and `density`.
+Thus, we will not include the wage variables in early models - if we include them, they will only be included along with covariates such as `density`.

 ``` r
 data_corr <- data2 %>% select(-county)